kbichave/tensor-decomposition-for-gaits/README.md

 [PM: Present the structure of the tensor; discuss the tensor decomposition algorithm considered] [PM: Discuss the results and compare]
-[PM: Requested study on varying d(dimension) and #training (mesh plot)] [PM: Export this report in PDF and share with Dr. Puchades who does not use GITHUB]
+[PM: Requested study on varying d(dimension) and #training (mesh plot)] [PM: Export this report in PDF and share with Dr. Puchades and me via email]